Culturally relevant teaching: Historical context

 Many of these researchers and educators support the constructivist theories of education because such perspectives recognize the value of multiple cultural viewpoints.
 In constructivism, learners are taught to question, challenge, and critically analyze information rather than blindly accept what it taught; which leads to exactly the type of teaching advocated by the originators of culturally relevant teaching.
-James Banks lays out 5 dimensions of multicultural education.
-These dimensions laid the foundation for the move toward culturally relevant teaching.
-The first dimension is content integration where teachers make a conscious effort to represent a variety of cultures in the curriculum and teaching.
-The second dimension of knowledge construction asks learners to begin questioning and critically analyzing the biased, and previously accepted, curriculum.
-In the third dimension, the teaching focus shifts to encouraging cross-cultural interactions in an effort to reduce prejudice.
-By the fourth dimension, equitable pedagogy, the teacher uses culturally relevant teaching to change teaching approaches.
-The purpose of Banks' fourth dimension is to tailor teaching methods to ensure success of students from all cultures.
-If successful, the fourth dimension and culturally relevant teaching will manifest into Banks' fifth dimension of an empowered school culture.
-It is in this stage when teachers and learners critically examine the institution of education for inequities.
-Banks' fourth and fifth dimensions are the perfect example of culturally relevant teaching.
-Teachers who achieve these dimensions, and thus fully realize the impact of culturally relevant teaching, cherish learners who question, seek answers through inquiry, and embrace a mindset of social justice.
-All of which are the key components of constructivism.

-James Scheurich believes culturally relevant pedagogy has a significant importance on our youth because it benefits students no matter what the ethnic background or culture of the students.
-He explained how the success of the nation is in the hands of children and in a society where students of color will no longer be the minority and how teachers must teach to their audience in order for students to be successful.
+Geneva Gay contributed significantly to the progression of culturally relevant teaching in her landmark book, Culturally Responsive Teaching: Theory, Research, and Practice.
+She wrote about the ways in which culture contributed to students' thoughts, beliefs, and behavior.

 Django Paris furthered this work in 2012 by introducing the term "culturally sustaining pedagogy".
 He proposed that not only do educators need to teach course content in a way that is relevant to students cultural context, educators need to sustain the cultures of their student's communities.
 His aim was for educators to see diverse languages and cultures as an asset in the classroom instead of an obstacle that students needed to overcome to be successful.
 In subsequent essays, Paris along with H. Samy Alim, acknowledge the groundbreaking work of Ladson-Billings while outlining the need to continue to develop her work.
 They propose it is insufficient to incorporate diverse cultures into classrooms while assuming current dominant cultures will remain the same.
 Ladson-Billings agreed with this direction and deemed it necessary to continue to expand on her original works.
 Since culture is constantly changing and evolving, research and best practices will continue to change and build upon previous work as well.